 Caroline Libresco: DETROPIA sculpts a dreamlike collage of a grand city teetering on the brink of dissolution.
 These soulful pragmatists and stalwart philosophers strive to make ends meet and make sense of it all, refusing to abandon hope or resistance.

-Detroit Works, the long-term planning vision for the long-rusting Motor City, embraces the urban farming, permaculture, and ecological urbanism movements, to chart the way to more a prosperous and sustainable future.
+Detroit Future City, the long-term planning vision for the long-rusting Motor City, embraces the urban farming, permaculture, and ecological urbanism movements, to chart the way to more a prosperous and sustainable future.
 It calls for re-connecting with the land, uniting residents toward the common good of raising healthy food in tree-lined walkable neighborhoods.
 Connected by multi-modal transportation, it sets forth a suite of productive land uses to elevate the disabused squalor of the urban ”legacy” of our collapsed industrial environments.

 The documentary DETROPIA is described as follows: